Did I suffer a TBI while deployed? What steps do I take to find out?

 *Brain MRI (Note: They are often NOT positive, but recommended in the diagnostic process)

 *Vision exam by opthalmologist (make sure they know you were exposed to a blast)

 *Neuropsychology evaluation (series of exams to test brain function)

 You can initiate this process with your primary care provider, the VA, or military TBI clinic.

 Treatment options: (tailored to individuals based on neuropysch findings)

 -Interactive Metronome ** computer-based program that has been successful in TBI rehab** (www.interactivemetronome.com to learn more about the program and find a provider near you.
 Requires referral for Active Duty if program is not offered by military TBI clinic).

 Words of encouragement:

 You and your family members know YOU best.
-Even if you have been told that you do not have a TBI (before having the above tests) and you still notice changes or that "something about you isn't right", please continue to seek care and insist on going through the diagnostic process.
-Rehab has been working for many, so it is worth it!
-Please feel free to contact me via our "Contact Form" if you have questions or would like me to advocate on your behalf.
+Even if you have been told that you do not have a TBI (prior to having the above tests) and you still notice changes or that "something about you isn't right", please continue to seek care and insist on going through the diagnostic process.
+Please feel free to contact us via our "Contact Form" if you have questions or would like us to advocate on your behalf.